 The ldarg num instruction pushes onto the evaluation stack, the num'th incoming argument, where arguments are numbered 0 onwards (see Partition I).
-The ldarg instruction can be used to load a value type or a built-in value onto the stack by copying it from an incoming argument.
-The type of the value is the same as the type of the argument, as specified by the current method's signature.
+The type of the value on the stack is tracked by verification as the intermediate type ( $\S$ I.8.7) of the argument type, as specified by the current method's signature.